Pricing Structure: Fixed Costs vs. Potential Changes During Construction

 Design and Architectural Fees

-Professional architectural services typically range from 8-15% of total construction costs, depending on project complexity.
-Once we finalize and approve your design plans, these fees are locked in, including initial consultations, detailed architectural drawings, 3D renderings, and structural engineering specifications.
+Professional architectural services typically range from 8–15% of total construction costs, depending on project complexity.
+Once we finalize and approve your design plans, these fees are locked in — including initial consultations, detailed architectural drawings, 3D renderings, and structural engineering specifications.
+Our interior design team works with you to finalize every detail before breaking ground, minimizing the chance of costly mid-build changes.
 Learn more about how custom home project costs break down.

 Base Construction Elements